pgrajzl/satellite-overhead/quickstart.md

 ### Filtering Satellites

 The list of satellites can be filtered by using a `Filterer` object, adding filters to it and then passing the `Filterer` object to a `ConfigurationBuilder`.
 The user can define any filtering logic wanted, however a few built in filters are provided.
 If the filtering condition evaluates to `True` the Satellite will be included in the final list.
+If None is passed to any of the filters, no filtering for that specific filter will be applied.

 The provided filters accessible from `sopp.satellites_filter.filters` include: